Madeley Lake - Whistler Hiking Trails

 The trail from Madeley Lake to Hanging Lake is nice, however at times muddy.
 Free of snow, usually early July to November most years, this trail is a great way to avoid the much busier Rainbow Lake trail that starts from the Whistler side of this area.
 If you can arrange to have someone drop you off at the trailhead you can hike all the way to Whistler Village via the Rainbow Trail and the Valley Trail.
 The entire distance is about 23 kilometres and should only take about 6 hours, much of it steadily descending the beautiful Rainbow Trail.
 The route is well marked and there are several map-boards along the route ensuring you find your way safely.

-Madeley Lake Trail Map Printer, Smartphone and Tablet Friendly
+Madeley Lake - Trail Map and Trailhead Directions

 This trail map shows the Madeley Lake trail to Hanging Lake as well as the Rainbow Trail to Rainbow Lake and down to Whistler near Rainbow Park on Alta Lake.
 To print: Right Click on the map, save image as, save to desktop, then open the image and print on standard size printer paper.
 Cell coverage is sometimes spotty in the Callaghan Valley, however generally good nearer to Rainbow Lake.
 You will likely be able to access the internet and this map if you have a data plan, however saving this image may be a good idea especially if you are venturing out toward Beverly Lake where the trail is hard to find and follow.